metehantagizade/SignalR-Notification/README.md

 Note that for SignalR to use WebSocket, IIS 8 or IIS 8 Express must be used, the server must be using Windows 8, Windows Server 2012, or later, and WebSocket must be enabled in IIS.
-For information on how to enable WebSocket in IIS,<br/>
+For information on how to enable WebSocket in IIS, Click link bellow<br/>
 https://docs.microsoft.com/en-us/iis/get-started/whats-new-in-iis-8/iis-80-websocket-protocol-support